mescu74/systematic-review-assistant/.ai/tasks/checklist-run-task.md

 ## Context

-The Nexus Method uses various checklists to ensure quality and completeness of different artifacts.
+The BMAD Method uses various checklists to ensure quality and completeness of different artifacts.
 The mapping between checklists and their required documents is defined in `checklist-mappings`.
 This allows for easy addition of new checklists without modifying this task.

 ## Instructions